Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it advises against making judgments about something based on its outward appearance.
-The phrase is figurative, as it uses the metaphor of a book’s cover to represent external appearances, which can be misleading.
+The idiom is figurative, as it uses the metaphor of a book’s cover to represent external appearances, which can be misleading.

 Origin: